Knoblauchpilze/bsgalone/README.md

 We have several implementations for this interface: the most basic one is a [SynchronousMessageQueue](src/bsgo/queues/SynchronizedMessageQueue.hh) which guarantees that there's no collision between enqueuing messages and processing them, but we also have specialization for the client and the server.

-A building block is the [NetworkMessageQueue](src/bsgo/queues/NetworkMessageQueue.hh) which allows to receive messages from the network.
-Another important one for the server is the [AsyncMessageQueue](src/bsgo/queues/AsyncMessageQueue.hh) which processes messages in a dedicated thread.
+A building block is the [AsyncMessageQueue](src/bsgo/queues/AsyncMessageQueue.hh) which processes messages in a dedicated thread.
+Another important is the [NetworkAdapter](src/bsgalone/core/network/NetworkAdapter.hh) which allows to convert events produced by the network subdomain into game messages that can be processed by consumers.

 ### Listeners